conduktor/conduktor-docs/docs/guides/conduktor-concepts/index.md

 ### Gateway

-When working with <GlossaryTerm>Apache Kafka</GlossaryTerm>, you'll need to configure various broker settings.
-When working with Apache Kafka, you'll need to configure various <GlossaryTerm>broker</GlossaryTerm> settings.

 Conduktor Gateway is deployed between your client applications and existing Kafka clusters.
 As it's Kafka protocol compliant, there are minimal adjustments required for clients other than pointing to a new bootstrap server.

 ![Conduktor Gateway](/guides/gateway-integration.png)